pudly/schmopera-hugo/content/articles/emotional-nights-with-the-tso.md

 date = "2017-11-11T14:13:00-05:00"
 lastmod = "2017-11-11T21:42:00-05:00"
 publishDate = "2017-11-11T17:14:00-05:00"
-slug = "emotional-nights-with-the-tso"
-title = "Emotional nights with the TSO"
+short_description = "AFGHANISTAN: Requiem for A Generation was not only a solemn concert to remember those men and women who have served, and just as importantly - continue to serve, in our Armed Forces, but also to remember those whose lives are touched by war.
+It was equal parts celebratory for our freedoms, respectful that we still have a way to go, and reverent to those who have gone before us." slug = "emotional-nights-with-the-tso" title = "Emotional nights with the TSO"
 +++